-TED talks have been around for over 30 years now, and in the 14 years since they’ve been online, thousands of them have been uploaded for viewers like you and me.
+TED talks have been around for over 30 years now, and since they’ve been online, thousands of them have been uploaded for viewers like you and me.

 We’ve put together a list of our 15 favorite positive psychology TED talks to inspire you about key themes, from how we measure happiness to why our questions matter.

 To discover what some of the most influential, well-known experts have to share on topics like grit, wellbeing, and gratitude, check out these best-of-the-best videos.

 Then, let us know what you’d add to this list, which you loved the most, and tell us why in the comments below!